Guide to Asbestos Trust Fund Claims - (800) 291-0963

 Pittsburgh Corning Block insulation, pipe coverings Utility crews, control room staff

-• Alabama Department of Labor: Oversees asbestos worker certification and safety
+• Alabama Department of Labor – Oversees asbestos worker certification and safety programs

-• EPA and OSHA guidelines apply to construction and demolition
+• EPA and OSHA guidelines – Apply to construction, demolition, and industrial operations

 • Over $30 billion remains in asbestos trust fund assets

-• Trust claims can be filed in addition to lawsuits
+• Trust claims can typically be filed in addition to Alabama lawsuits, increasing total recovery

 FAQs About Alabama Mesothelioma Lawsuits